Abhinav-Bandaru/Sentiment-Analysis/README.md

 ## I do not own this dataset.
 All rights on this dataset goes to Youth India Foundation E-School.
-## Make sure to give reference and credits to the owner.
+## Make sure to give reference and credits to the owner, in case you use it.